Former Tiger Takes Fresh Look At 1950’s Phenix City

 Atkins is best known for playing on the 1993 undefeated team and being featured on the cover of Sports Illustrated standing over Florida quarterback Danny Wuerffel after a sack.

-If you’re a reader of fiction, you know that Atkins has gone on to become an accomplished writer with several acclaimed best sellers.
+If you’re a reader of fiction, you know that Atkins has gone on to become an accomplished r with several acclaimed best sellers.
 He was nominated for a Pulitzer Prize in 2000 while covering the crime beat for the Tampa Tribune.

 That launched his career as a full-time novelist.
 He’s written six books to-date including Wicked City that is being released today.